Davante Adams Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Matchup vs. Washington

-- In his three matchups against the Football Team, Adams' 45 receiving yards average is 48.5 less than his over/under for Sunday's game (93.5).
+- Adams has averaged 45 receiving yards per game in his three career matchups against the Football Team, 48.5 fewer than his over/under for Sunday's game.

-- Adams has caught a touchdown pass against the Football Team once, but did not have multiple TDs in that game.
+- Adams, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Adams' stats vs. Football Team date back to 2016.

-- This week Adams will face the NFL's worst pass defense (317.3 yards allowed per game).
+- The Football Team have the NFL's worst pass defense this season, surrendering 317.3 yards per game through the air.

-- The Football Team's defense is 31st in the NFL, conceding 2.7 passing touchdowns per game.
+- With 16 passing TDs conceded this year, the Football Team defense is ranked 31st in the league.

 Recent Performances

-- In last week's game against the Bears, Adams was targeted five times and racked up four catches for 89 yards (22.2 yards per reception).
+- In last week's outing against the Bears, Adams was targeted five times, picking up 89 yards on four receptions (averaging 22.2 yards per catch).

-- Adams has collected 359 receiving yards (119.7 per game) and one touchdown, hauling in 21 balls on 32 targets during his last three games.
+- Adams has 359 receiving yards on 21 catches (32 targets) with one touchdown over his last three outings, averaging 119.7 yards per game.

 Adams' Green Bay Teammates